chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ## Provisioning

-- Provisioning all the resources are needed before performing steps to run on Bastion Host Machine.
+- Provisioning all the resources are needed before performing the steps to run on Bastion Host Machine.
 - Make sure you have all resources either on Existing Infrastructure or on Existing cloud Infrastructure(AWS/Google Cloud Platform).
 - If you have provisioned in Google cloud Platform make sure you have provisioned these [resources](automate/ha_on_premises_deployment_prerequisites/#provisioning).